AZTroop201/aztroop201-website/home/content/volunteer/secretary.md

 - Keep minutes of meetings and send out committee meeting notices.
 - Handle publicity.
-- Prepare a family newsletter or web page of troop events and activities.
+- **Diana** Prepare a family newsletter or web page of troop events and activities.
 - Conduct the troop resource survey.
 - Plan for family night programs and family activities.
-- At each meeting, report the minutes of the previous meeting
+- At each meeting, report the minutes of the previous meeting.
+- Maintain member health forms and perform annual audit.